scenarioworld/articy-js/README.md

 ## Localization

 This package supports Articy's localization system.
-When loading a project with localization turned on, you'll use the `localization` object within the `Database` class to load the .xlsx files that have your game's localized text.
+When loading a project with localization turned on, you'll use the `localization` object within the `Database` class to load and manage your game's localized text.

+Note that this class can't load `.xlsx` files directly.
+Instead, it requires a JSON object that maps localization IDs to strings.
+You can get this by loading the xlsx file yourself using a library like [xlsx](https://www.npmjs.com/package/xlsx) or [exceljs](https://www.npmjs.com/package/exceljs) or using our [articy-xlsx-loader](https://www.npmjs.com/package/articy-xlsx-loader) if you're using Webpack.

 Objects accessed via `getObject` will automatically have their properties localized to whatever the active language is.
 You can change the active language at any time using the Localization objects' `active` variable.
 This will automatically update the text in all loaded objects, meaning you don't have to worry about holding onto objects loaded via `getObject`.